yhagio/tutorialedge.net/content/python/calculating-keyword-density-python.md

 twitter = "https://twitter.com/Elliot_F"
 +++

-<p>In this tutorial I will be showing you how to calculate the keyword density of a web page using the Python programming language.
-This will be a continuation of the previous tutorial in which we retrieved a web page using Pythons urllib2 Python module.</p>
+In this tutorial I will be showing you how to calculate the keyword density of a web page using the Python programming language.
+This will be a continuation of the previous tutorial in which we retrieved a web page using Pythons `urllib2` Python module.

-<h2>Keyword Density Calculation</h2>
+## Keyword Density Calculation

 <p>Keyword density is an easy metric to calculate as it has a relatively simple formula.
-The keyword density of a specific term is measured as the number of occurences of the chosen keyword over the total number of words in the body of text.</p>
+The keyword density of a specific term is measured as the number of occurrences of the chosen keyword over the total number of words in the body of text.</p>

-<h2>Implementation</h2>
+## Implementation

 <p>In the previous 2 tutorials I showed you how you could fetch a web page as well as strip html tags from a fetched web page separately.
 The next stage of this tutorial series is putting what we've learned together and then devising a method for counting the total number of words in our web page as well as counting the total number of occurrences of the chosen keyword.</p>

 <h3>Utilizing the Dictionary Data Structure</h3>

-<p>The easiest and fastest way to store our words as a list of words along with their respective occurences is to utilize Python's dictionary data structure. </p>
+<p>The easiest and fastest way to store our words as a list of words along with their respective occurrences is to utilize Python's dictionary data structure. </p>

 ~~~py
 # declaring a dictionary in python